mehulagg/gitlab/doc/user/packages/container_registry/index.md

 ### Build and push by using GitLab CI/CD

-To build and push images to the Container Registry, you can use use [GitLab CI/CD](../../../ci/yaml/README.md).
-Use it to create workflows and automate processes that involve testing, building, and deploying your project from the Docker image you created.
+Use [GitLab CI/CD](../../../ci/yaml/README.md) to build and push images to the Container Registry.
+Use it to test, build, and deploy your project from the Docker image you created.

 #### Authenticate by using GitLab CI/CD